This will be the first of a few posts on managed debugging… just too much to discuss in one post.

 Last week, with the help of PSS, a co-worker and I were able to resolve a SharePoint case we’d had open for a while.
 It was during this case where we took a few dumps of SharePoint Portal Server and ASP.NET that re-energized my desire to figure out how (1) to trigger and load a memory dump into a debugger and (2) how to use the debugger, with symbols, to become a better debugger and thus, a better developer.

-One thing I have discoved is how hard it is to get info on a walkthough of doing the following:
+One thing I have discoverd is how hard it is to get info on a walkthrough of doing the following:

 - Create a memory dump (either manually or configuring your application to trigger a memory dump when a specific or unhandled exception occurs)

 - Load this dump in a debugger (Windbg or Mdbg)

 - Show how you can work within the debugger to actually use it and determine what broke, the call stack at that time, as well as the values in memory.